Wildcard Domain Redirect using AWS CloudFront Functions

 Limitations

-Due to the way that wildcard SSL certificates work you will face an error whenever you try to access a multi-level subdomain like https://sub.sub.example.com through https.
-If you wanted to secure that subdomain as well you could either add it to the certificate specifically or add the subdomain above as a wildcard.
-In this example this would be *.sub.example.com.
+Due to the way that wildcard SSL certificates work, you will face an error whenever you try to access a multi-level subdomain like https://sub.sub.example.com through https.
+If you wanted to secure that subdomain as well, you could either add it to the certificate specifically or add the subdomain above as a wildcard.
+In this example, this would be *.sub.example.com.

 You might have noticed that I only considered domains with one ending segment.
-If you were to apply this function for example to a .co.uk domain it would actually replace the apex domain name itself.
+If you were to apply this function, for example, to a .co.uk domain, it would actually replace the apex domain name itself.